androw72/setup_instruction_spark_ereader/README.md

 __Set up the sd-card:__

-Connections:
-Sd card brakeout board:
+Connect the Sd card brakeout board:

 CS Chip Select A2
 DI: MOSI A5